snandasena/finding-lane-lines-on-the-road/README.md

 ![](resources/draw-lines-images-01.png)

 After the chain of steps, our pipeline is ready to detect lane lines from road images.
-But pipeline is not good enough to go next steps.
+But the pipeline is not good enough to go to the next steps.
 After applying this pipeline for a separate unit test following things were noticed.

 ![](resources/vedio-image-result-multiline.png)

-### Optimazation and improvements for draw lines
+### Optimization and improvements for draw lines

 #### Averaging lane lines
-We can see there are mutiple lines detected for a lane line.
-In our case multiple lane lines are not good to proceed.
+We can see there are multiple lines detected for a lane line.
+In our case, multiple lane lines are not good to proceed.
 We should come up with an averaged line for that.

 #### Extrapolation lane lines
-Since we are expecting an angular left and right lines, slope of the left must positive and slope of the right must negative.
+Since we are expecting an angular left and right lines, the slope of the left must be positive and the slope of the right must be negative.
 And, there are lane lines not detected fully.
-Therefore we should extrapolate the line to cover full lane length.
+Therefore, we should extrapolate the line to cover the full lane length.

-Following utility functions will be used to do averagin and extrapolation.
+Following utility functions will be used to do averaging and extrapolation.

 ```python
 def average_slope_intercept(lines):